 Grievances and Appeals of University Employment Actions

-It is the policy of the University to work with employees to address all personnel problems, including employee grievances, questions, or misunderstandings.
+It is the policy of the University to work with employees in dealing fairly with all personnel problems, including employee grievances, questions or misunderstandings.
 The University has developed a Grievance and Appeals Procedure which is designed to:

 - Enhance and maintain good employee-management relations;